Saponi: Unrecognized organizations

-Numerous unrecognized tribes and other organizations claim Saponi ancestry.
+Number unrecognized organizations claim Saponi ancestry.
 These include the Mahenips Band of the Saponi Nation of Missouri in the Ozark Hills, with headquarters in West Plains, Missouri.
 In 2000, the Saponi Nation of Missouri submitted a letter of intent to Petition for Federal Acknowledgement of Existence as an Indian Tribe; however, they did not follow through with submitting a petition.

 Ohio is home to the second-largest population of people who claim Saponi ancestry.
+Saponi is a preferred Native American identity among triracial isolates.
 Ohio has no federally recognized or state-recognized tribes.
 Director of the Haliwa-Saponi Historic Legacy Project, Dr. Marty Richardson wrote, "A large group of Meadows Indians migrated to Ohio after 1835 and took advantage of fewer race-based restrictions."
 However, 1818 to 1842 marked Indian removals in Ohio.
 In 1998, a group called Saponi Nation of Ohio submitted a letter of intent to petition for recognition; however, they never submitted a completed petition.
+Researcher Andre Kearns states some descendants of the early free African-American Cumbo family later adopted Native American identity, self-identifying as Saponi.